ivorscott/saas-core/docs/structure.md

 Goldenfiles are used in tests to compare database responses with previous queries preserved as snapshots in json format.
 If a database response changes, the golden file test fails and a new snapshot must be saved for the test to pass.
-To update all golden files run:
+To update all golden files change the following function argument to `true`:
 ```
-go test ./... -update
+golden := testutils.NewGoldenConfig(true)
 ```
 Alternatively, if you want one golden file to update, comment the corresponding code block: